March 7th -9th 2022

 All tuition and transport between locations are included (Subject to government guidelines) along with the use of filters for creating the images.
 Neutral density and graduated neutral density.

-Each morning we’ll be leaving from Anglesey, we’ll be staying in or around Beaumaris.
-Accommodation and meals are not included.
-I would recommend arriving on the 7th and staying three nights.
-On the 10th we’ll finish mid afternoon near Chester.
+Each morning we’ll be leaving from near Bangor near the Menai Bridge , Accommodation and meals are not included.
+I would recommend arriving on the 6th and staying three nights.
+On the 9th we’ll finish mid afternoon near Chester.

 Fitness Level Required: 3/5